JustinH357/C-Sharp-Players-Guide-5e-Solutions/README.md

 # C-Sharp-Players-Guide-5e-Solutions

 New repo where I moved my solutions to the coding challenges from level 4-18 from a old repo.
+Previous solutions to the challenges may not work or may some minor syntax errors as I was moving the solution files over to this repo.
+Will come back and clean them up when I have the time as I want to continue on with the book.

-This new one is better structure with folder so it is easy to navigate to reference in the future!
+This new one is better structure with folder so it is easy to navigate to reference in the future.

 ## **Credit/Source**